lepoco/genius/README.md

 # Genius
 [Created with ❤ in Poland by Pomianowski Leszek](https://dev.lepo.co/)
 Genius is a microservice-based tool for building expert systems.
 Application created for the defense of the thesis in the field of computer systems engineering in technology and environment.
+**Kazimierz Wielki University in Bydgoszcz, Poland**

 ## Words of introduction
 Expert systems are an important aspect of creating a computer application with verified knowledge.
 Genius is supposed to be an application that, after introducing advanced knowledge of experts, allows other to use it.